 The Outpost Cast: Who is in it?

 The cast of ‘The Outpost’ stars Jessica Green of ‘Ash Vs Evil Dead‘ fame as Talon, Jake Stormoen as Captain Garret Spears, Imogen Waterhouse as Gwynn Calkussar or Princess Rosmund, and Anand Desai-Barochia as Janzo.
 These are supposedly the most important characters of the show along with Andrew Howard as Gate Marshal Cedric Wythers and Robyn Malcolm in the role of Elinor.
-There are also some supporting characters who add a degree of richness to the show.
+Aaron Fontaine as Tobin and Glynis Barber as Gertrusha joined the show in season 2.

 The Outpost Plot: What is it about?

 When the show starts, we are introduced to the Blackbloods who are elf-like creatures who appear to have a love for nature.
 However, before we can get acquainted with them, they are swiftly eliminated by mercenaries who are sent by some political order or the other.
-The show does not have a rich political context, or the inclination to explain it very well to the viewers, and they kind of wing it, expecting that the viewers too will not ask too many follow up questions.
+The show does not have a rich political context, or the inclination to explain it very well to the viewers.
 Anyhow, we are introduced to our protagonist Talon, who sees her parents murdered and obviously has revenge on her mind.
 As a montage of shots takes her from one poorly lit landscape to another, viewers are left asking if this is the kind of cheap appearance that a show with aspirations of being an addition to the fantasy genre should have.

 On her journey, Talon soon runs into trouble and is saved by Garret, who takes her to the Outpost.
 It is soon established that this place is some sort of cliched haven for those on the run, the misfits, and those trying to get away from their past.
 It is the typical shady place where one expects the protagonist to form some alliances and pick up leads about their quest.
 The show does not disappoint in this regard.